Why Pasture-Raised?

 And Better Feed

 We’ve always fed our Freedom Rangers NC, non-GMO feed from Bender Farms, but are moving to local, Certified Organic feed from Reedy Fork Farm in 2026.
 We’re also supplementing feed with black soldier fly larvae produced on the farm.
-As the multi-species orchard matures, the poultry will feed on dropped mulberries and culled orchard fruit for humans.
+As the multi-species orchard matures, the poultry will feed on dropped mulberries and culled orchard fruit.

 Black soldier fly larvae provide a highly efficient, protein-rich feed source that upcycles organic waste, and orchard fruits add natural sugars, micronutrients, and antioxidants—closing nutrient loops within the local ecosystem and reinforcing a truly regenerative, place-based food system.